 To make a diagnosis, your doctor will listen to your cough and ask questions about your symptoms.
 In some cases -- such as when it's hard to figure out if it's whooping cough, the flu, or bronchitis -- you might need tests.
 Those often include a nose or throat culture.
 Your doctor will take a mucus sample and send it to a lab.
 Technicians will test it to see if it contains the bacteria that causes whooping cough.

 Your doctor may also suggest blood tests to check your white blood cell count, a general sign of infection.
-He might ask you to get a chest X-ray to see if you have inflammation or fluid in your lungs that are signs of pneumonia, a complication of whooping cough.
+They might ask you to get a chest X-ray to see if you have inflammation or fluid in your lungs that are signs of pneumonia, a complication of whooping cough.

 See a doctor if you don't have symptoms but have been in contact with someone else who has whooping cough.
 You might need to take medication that can help fight the disease in case you catch it.